Anil Chandra Seth

 Publications | CV | Teaching | Bryce Internship | Group

-I am an associate professor in the Physics & Astronomy Department at the University of Utah in Salt Lake City.
+I am a professor in the Physics & Astronomy Department at the University of Utah in Salt Lake City.

 Research Interests: